-Last week, the Senate Appropriations Committee passed its version of the bill to provide funding for the federal Departments of Labor, Health and Human Services, and Education for fiscal year 2014, which begins on October 1, 2013.
+In July 2013, the Senate Appropriations Committee passed its version of the bill to provide funding for the federal Departments of Labor, Health and Human Services, and Education for fiscal year 2014, which begins on October 1, 2013.
 These Departments are in charge of a huge range of programs and services, many of which serve low-income workers and families.

 This bill would provide slightly higher overall funding levels than appropriated for FY 2013, allowing for targeted new investments.
 These include:

 - Significant new investments in early learning and childcare, including $1.6 billion in additional funding for Head Start, primarily for Early Head Start-Child Care partnerships.

 - $250 million for competitive grants under the Race to the Top—College Affordability and Completion fund.
 These grants would provide an incentive to States to adopt policy reforms designed to reduce costs for students and families and to improve postsecondary completion rates.

 - An increase in the maximum Pell Grant to $5,785 for the FY14-15 academic year, supported by a surplus in funding for the program from previous years.

 - Funding to support the implementation of the Affordable Care Act.

 - A modest investment of $5 million to support the start-up costs for states that wish to develop self-financing paid leave programs.